From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Methods

 \subsubsection{Sentiment analysis (N=1)}

-To understand how the sentiments of tweets affected the way that people discussed topics in the CDC public, we used VADER, a sentiment analysis tool that is frequently applied to Twitter text \cite{elbagir2019twitter} which calculates the valence and polarity for each word (positive, negative, or neutral) along with the percentage of said polarity in a composite score.
-VADER labels text as having positive sentiment if the composite score is above 0.05, negative sentiment if the score is below -0.05, and neutral sentiment if the score is between -0.05 and 0.05 \cite{hutto2014vader}.
-We used composite score in regression models, and we used positive, negative, and neutral labels for classifiers (see \S\ref{meth:regress_classify}).
+To understand how the sentiments of tweets affected the way that people discussed topics in the CDC public, we used VADER, a sentiment analysis tool that is frequently applied to Twitter text \citep{elbagir2019twitter} which calculates the valence and polarity for each word (positive, negative, or neutral) along with the percentage of said polarity in a composite score.
+VADER labels text as having positive sentiment if the composite score is above 0.05, negative sentiment if the score is below -0.05, and neutral sentiment if the score is between -0.05 and 0.05 \citep{hutto2014vader}.